History of the Mediterranean region: Sasanian and Byzantine times

-The Eastern Roman or Byzantine empire began its domination of the Levant during its wars with neighbouring Sassanid Persia.
+The Eastern Roman or Byzantine Empire began its domination of the Levant during its wars with neighbouring Sassanid Persia.
 The rule through the 6th century AD saw climatic instability, causing inconsistent production, distribution, and a general economic decline.
-The Sasanians gained territory on Mediterranean land regularly, but the Eastern Romans remained superior in the Mediterranean sea for centuries.
+The Sasanians were able to intrude into Mediterranean land regularly, but the Eastern Romans remained superior in the Mediterranean sea for centuries.
 In the first quarter of the 7th century CE, the Sasanians took swaths of the Mediterranean region from the Eastern Romans during the Byzantine–Sasanian War of 602–628, though the Sasanians lost territories by the end of the war.
 Ultimately, Byzantine domination in the region was forever finished by invasions of the Arabs and later the Turks.

 Middle Ages

 The expansion of the Caliphate in the Mediterranean region from 622 to 750 AD.